.st0{fill:#FFFFFF;}

 You might want participants to complete tests, assignments, and projects to demonstrate their theoretical knowledge.

 Indeed, assessment is an integral part of learning but is often overlooked when offering training online.
-Microcredentials may be more compact than traditional courses, but assessment can still be delivered effectively.
+Microcredentials may be more compact than traditional online courses, but assessment can still be delivered effectively.

 Participants could present a portfolio of work to their team or to their line manager to demonstrate their skillset in a particular area of expertise.
 This can be integrated within your LMS using the popular e-Portfolio software Mahara